Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 ### Requirements

 anTraX works natively on machines running Linux or OSX operating system.
 It benefits significantly from a multicore system.
 It is recommended to have at least 2GB of RAM per used core, and a similar sized swap.
-Computational GPU will speedup the classification phase considerabley.
+Computational GPU will speedup the classification phase considerably.

 ### Python

 anTraX requires Python version 3.6 or above.
-It is hughly recommended to install and use anTraX inside a virtual environemnt, using conda or any other environment manager.
+It is highly recommended to install and use anTraX inside a virtual environment, using conda or any other environment manager.

 ### MATLAB